leanprover/logic_and_proof_lean3/natural_deduction_for_propositional_logic.rst

 Natural Deduction for Propositional Logic
 =========================================

-Reflecting on the arguments in the previous chapter, we see that, intuitively speaking, some inferences are *valid* and some or not.
+Reflecting on the arguments in the previous chapter, we see that, intuitively speaking, some inferences are *valid* and some are not.
 For example, if, in a chain of reasoning, we had established ":math:`A` and :math:`B`," it would seem perfectly reasonable to conclude :math:`B`.
 If we had established :math:`A`, :math:`B`, and "If :math:`A` and :math:`B` then :math:`C`," it would be reasonable to conclude :math:`C`.
 On the other hand, if we had established ":math:`A` or :math:`B`," we would not be justified concluding :math:`B` without further information.

 The task of symbolic logic is to develop a precise mathematical theory that explains which inferences are valid and why.
 There are two general approaches to spelling out the notion of validity.
 In this chapter, we will consider the *deductive* approach: an inference is valid if it can be justified by fundamental rules of reasoning that reflect the meaning of the logical terms involved.
 In :numref:`Chapter %s <semantics_of_propositional_logic>` we will consider the "semantic" approach: an inference is valid if it is an instance of a pattern that always yields a true conclusion from true hypotheses.